Cosmicnomicon/miniature-goggles/ideas.md

 **Make tools which find pattern structure, not just the existence of a pattern.**
 The location of meaningful abstract patterns in data matters just as much as the pattern itself.
 If you don't have ways to find them, teaching others and yourself becomes much more reliant on luck/entropy.

+**Define what a pattern is.**
+This matters because it is the crux of my design philosophy.

+**Learning new things often requires shifting your intent away from previous goals** Doing the same thing repeatedly doesn't often yield new information *unless* the goal is to see if something breaks.
+Or if you know something *will* break, then checking where still requires shifting intent.

+**Look for ways to add dimensions to knowledge, not just refinement of data/understanding** Dimensions also need to have some way of being found... nobody knows they exist until they are found after all.
+Maybe they exist at the intersection of blank spaces between existing dimensions or systems?

+**Understanding and exploitation are not the same.**
+Exploitation appears to be when a pattern/system becomes an input to another system.